Child development and milestones: Your 5-years-11-months-old child

 What other amazing developmental milestones should you expect to encounter this month?
 Let’s find out.
 At the same time, please keep in mind that these milestones are not set in stone, and that each child will meet them at his or her own pace.
 If you are worried about your child’s development, you should speak to a paediatrician.

 Your 5 years 11 months oldchild is more controlled and graceful in his actions and movements than he was just a few months ago.
 He has lost most or all of that baby/toddler chubbiness and your child’s body has adult-like proportions.
+Your child’s average weight and height are as follows:

-Kids this age weigh approximately 19-20kg and are around 115cm in height.
 However, also remember that height and weight are also genetically determined to a great extent, so try to avoid comparing your child with others the same age.
 Your child also has perfect 20/20 vision by now.

 Let’s take a look at some other physical developments – related to both fine and gross motor skills – that you might see in your 5 years 11 months oldchild.